sjw10/INDE-577/Supervised Learning/2. Gradient Descent/README.md

 # Gradient Descent
 In the Perceptron Model, we explored using a predefined rule to improve our predictions.
-However, the gradient descent is a way to optimize our predictions (after all, efficiency is very important in coding!)
+Gradient descent is a yet another way to optimize our predictions (after all, efficiency is very important in coding!)
 ![Gradient Descent](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.stack.imgur.com%2Fw7ARo.png&f=1&nofb=1)

 ### General Idea of Gradient Descent